davidramosweb/home-assistant-custom-components-cover-time-based/README.md

-# Cover Time Based Component RF (trigger script) version
+# Cover Time Based Component trigger script (RF) version
 Cover Time Based Component for your [Home-Assistant](http://www.home-assistant.io) based on [davidramosweb's Cover Time Based Component](https://github.com/davidramosweb/home-assistant-custom-components-cover-time-based), modified for covers triggered by RF commands.

 With this component you can add a time-based cover.
 You have to set triggering scripts to open, close and stop the cover.
 Position is calculated based on the fraction of time spent by the cover travelling up or down.
 You can set position from within Home Assistant using service calls.
 When you use this component, you can forget about the cover's original remote controllers or switches, because there's no feedback from the cover about its real state, state is assumed based on the last command sent from Home Assistant.
 There's a custom service available where you can update the real state of the cover based on external sensors if you want to.